zobot/FSND/projects/02_trivia_api/starter/backend/README.md

 - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.

 Example:
-/categories
+GET /categories

 Responds:
-{'1' : "Science",
-'2' : "Art",
-'3' : "Geography",
-'4' : "History",
-'5' : "Entertainment",
-'6' : "Sports"}
+{'categories':
+  {'1': 'Science',
+  '2': 'Art',
+  '3': 'Geography',
+  '4': 'History',
+  '5': 'Entertainment',
+  '6': 'Sports'},
+'message': 'GET Success',
+'status_code': 200,
+'success': True}
+with status code 200

-GET '/categories/[category_id]/questions'
+GET '/categories/<int:category_id>/questions'
 - Fetches a list of paginated questions that belong to category_id
 - Request Arguments: page: Determines which page of questions to display.
 Each page is 10 questions long.
-- Returns: If successful, returns a message with the following structure:
+- Returns: If successful, returns a page message with the following structure:

 Example:
-/categories/6/questions?page=1
+GET /categories/6/questions?page=1

 Responds:
 {'categories': {'1': 'Science', '2': 'Art', '3': 'Geography', '4': 'History', '5': 'Entertainment', '6': 'Sports'},